Code-Institute-Submissions/wasim-eb-photography-battle_MarResub/README.md

 ### Coding content
 * Most of my coding was used by myself.
 * The idea behind this webpage was inspired by the move "Need for speed" and a photographer named Northborders on instagram who started a photography battle trend on Youtube.
-* I took a lot of inspiration from the Love Running project.
+* I took a lot of inspiration from the Love Running project for the design.
 * I used [W3Schools](https://www.w3schools.com/) as my main source for codes.
 * I had to go back a few times and look at older coding from the previous lessons.